In defense of Wordle and joining harmless bandwagons in 2022

-My first thought upon finding out about the Ice Bucket Challenge several years ago was a wish that I had my life was anywhere near together enough that I happened to own a bucket.
+My first thought upon finding out about the Ice Bucket Challenge several years ago was that I wished I had my life anywhere near together enough that I happened to own a bucket.

 Now that I am indeed stable enough to be bucket-status, it’s unfortunately too late.
 Not just for that particular craze, but for pretty much all of them.
 Shared moments of ubiquitous harmless fun are rare these days, and when they do crop up, they tend to be in the form of things like Tik Tok sea shanties, which would strain both my vocal abilities and dignity.